Mbed-TLS/mbedtls/docs/getting_started.md

 ### Signing a message using RSA

-Mbed Crypto provides support for encrypting, decrypting, signing and verifying messages using public key signature algorithms (such as RSA or ECDSA).
+Mbed Crypto supports encrypting, decrypting, signing and verifying messages using public key signature algorithms, such as RSA or ECDSA.

-Prerequisites for performing asymmetric signature operations:
+**Prerequisites to performing asymmetric signature operations:**
-* Initialize the library with a successful call to `psa_crypto_init`.
+* Initialize the library with a successful call to `psa_crypto_init()`.
 * Have a valid key with appropriate attributes set:
     * Usage flag `PSA_KEY_USAGE_SIGN` to allow signing.
     * Usage flag `PSA_KEY_USAGE_VERIFY` to allow signature verification.
-    * Algorithm set to desired signature algorithm.
+    * Algorithm set to the desired signature algorithm.

-To sign a given `hash` using RSA:
-1. Call `psa_asymmetric_sign()` and get the output buffer that contains the
+This example shows how to sign a given hash using RSA, call `psa_asymmetric_sign()` and get the output buffer that contains the signature:
-   signature:
 ```C
     psa_status_t status;
     psa_key_attributes_t attributes = PSA_KEY_ATTRIBUTES_INIT;